HaroldSP/aruco_land/text_tests/README.md

 # THIS IS A NEW TEST SCRIPT PRINT DEBUG VERSION

 0. Run in that folder: `python test_printtest.py` and
-1. Pass 1 as agr to the script to run it on Pi
+1. leave it as it is to run it on Pi with ardupilot
-2. Pass 2 to run on PC
+2. comment sections 1 and 2 in the scripts to run it on PC